oh-lang/oh-lang/WALKTHROUGH.md

     Golden_ratio: dbl = (1.0 + \\math sqrt(5)) * 0.5
     Other_ratio: dbl = (1.0 - \\math sqrt(5)) * 0.5
     return round((Golden_ratio^Times - Other_ratio^Times) / \\math sqrt(5))
-# TODO: is this still correct?  we're specifying by name then filtering by type.
 # COMPILE ERROR: function overloads of `fibonacci` must have unique argument names,
 #                not argument types.